Pictured above: Solo, co-owner of Woofbowl and mother of two dogs: Latto (the inspiration behind Woofbowl's logo) and Dino (pictured here).

 *portrait inspiration: Lady with an Ermine by Leonardo da Vinci

-Woofbowl was founded in 2017, when owners Ron and Solo decided to turn their passion of dogs and nutrition into a cool and fun experience.
+Woofbowl was founded in 2017 when Ron and Solo decided to turn their passion of dogs and nutrition into a cool and fun experience.

 Dogs do amazing work to help veterans like Ron who suffer from PTSD deal with their symptoms, so in 2011 they became dog parents to two French Bulldogs, Latto and Dino, one year apart.
 Solo came up with the idea to serve healthy dog food after noticing a remarkable change in her dogs after switching them to a raw diet.
 It led her on a path of learning and absorbing as much as she could on the “truth” about canine nutrition and continues her dedication to animal welfare through Woofbowl.